Modelling suggests minimal impact of climate change expected on vegetation communities in southern Australian Mediterranean ecosystem

 The University of Western Australia

-Peter Speldewinde Ben Ford Barbara Cook
+Ben Ford Barbara Cook Peter Speldewinde

 Speldewinde, P.C., Cook, B. A., and Ford, B.M.
 (2016).
 Modelling suggests minimal impact of climate change expected on vegetation communities in southern Australian Mediterranean ecosystem.
 Report No CENRM 143.
 Centre of Excellence in Natural Resource Management, University of Western Australia.